Dehumidifier set to 45 percent humidity operating in a residential living room to prevent mold growth

 Steps to Set Your Dehumidifier

-4. Check humidity readings daily
+4. Check humidity readings daily in problem areas until the space stays consistently below 50%.

 Common Dehumidifier Setting Mistakes That Increase Mold Risk